Smoothness of the density for solutions to Gaussian rough differential equations: Statement of the main theorem

-is precisely what ensures that the row sums for $\Sigma$ are non-negative.
-Conversely, if for any finite partition $D$ all Schur complements of the matrix $Q^{D}$ have non-negative row sums Condition \ref{cond dom} is satisfied.
-This relation motivates an alternative sufficient condition that implies Condition \ref{cond dom}, which has the advantage that it may be more readily verified for a given Gaussian process.
+is precisely what ensures that the row sums for $\Sigma$ are nonnegative.
+Conversely, if for any finite partition $D$ all Schur complements of the matrix $Q^{D}$ have nonnegative row sums, then Condition~\ref{cond dom} is satisfied.
+This relation motivates an alternative sufficient condition that implies Condition~\ref{cond dom}, which has the advantage that it may be more readily verified for a given Gaussian process.
 In order to state the condition, recall that an $n\times n$ real matrix $Q$ is diagonally dominant if

-\begin{condition} Let $\left( X_{t}\right) _{t\in\left[ 0,T\right] } $ be a continuous real-valued Gaussian process.
-For every $\left[ 0,S\right] \subseteq\left[ 0,T\right] $ we assume that $X$ has diagonally dominant increments on $\left[ 0,S\right] $.
-By this we mean that for every partition $D=\left\{ t_{i}:i=0,1,\ldots,n\right\} $ of $\left[ 0,S\right] $, the $n\times n$ matrix $\left( Q_{ij}^{D}\right) _{1\leq i,j\leq n}$ with entries
+\begin{condition} Let $ ( X_{t} ) _{t\in [ 0,T ] } $ be a continuous real-valued Gaussian process.
+For every $ [ 0,S ] \subseteq [ 0,T ]$, we assume that $X$ has diagonally dominant increments on $ [ 0,S ] $.
+By this, we mean that for every partition $D= \{ t_{i}\dvtx i=0,1,\ldots,n \} $ of $ [ 0,S ] $, the $n\times n$ matrix $ ( Q_{ij}^{D} ) _{1\leq i,j\leq n}$ with entries

 is diagonally dominant. \end{condition}

 Diagonal dominance is obviously in general a stronger assumption than requiring that a covariance matrix has positive row sums.
 Consequently, Condition \ref{diagonal dominance} is particularly useful for negatively correlated processes, when diagonal dominance of the increments and positivity of row sums are the same.
 The condition can then be expressed succinctly as